Timeline: Highlights and Milestones

 I reorganize and expand my blogs.

-I hire a Search Engine Optimization consultant and realize that this site is due for another overhaul— both visually and structurally.
-Update Meta data, add Analytics, and begin recreating each of the nearly 700 pages in this site, eliminating the frames and tables and using CSS positioning instead.
+I hire a Search Engine Optimization consultant and realize that this site is due for another overhaul—both visually and structurally.
+I begin recreating each of the nearly 700 pages in this site, eliminating the frames and tables and using CSS positioning for version #3 instead.
 New colors, new graphics, and simpler navigation and my page rank begins to improve immediately.

 Publication and release of The Win-Win Classroom Facilitator’s Guide.
 Contract for a book for beginning teachers.
 Several false starts on this book as I struggle to give it a voice and direction.

-In July, two speaking engagements in Singapore tie in with a trip to Beijing for another Geek cruise, this one to totally new and unfamiliar places including South Korea and two cities in Japan (Fukuoka and Nagasaki), followed by two and a half magnificent days in and around Beijing.
-(Click here for the photo gallery.)
+In July, two speaking engagements in Singapore tie in with a trip to Beijing for another Geek Cruise, this one to totally new and unfamiliar places including South Korea and two cities in Japan (Fukuoka and Nagasaki), followed by two and a half magnificent days in and around Beijing.

 The year starts out with our having to say goodbye to Shadow, our amazing, 14-and-a-half-year-old dog.
 (Months later, I’m still not over the experience, gentle and humane—and necessary—as it may have been.
 Devastating.)